master-moose/RLTrader/risk-profile.md

 # RL Agent Risk Profile and Trading Strategy

-This document outlines the risk profile and inherent trading strategy characteristics of the RL agent as defined primarily within the `rl_agent/environment/trading_env.py` and configured via `train_config.json` or command-line arguments.
+This document outlines the risk profile and inherent trading strategy characteristics of the RL agent as defined primarily within the `rl_agent/environment/trading_env.py` and configured via `train_config.json` or command-line arguments. **This version reflects the environment supporting bidirectional trading (Long and Short positions).**

 ## Core Trading Strategy

 The agent employs a strategy learned through reinforcement learning (specifically algorithms like PPO, DQN, SAC, etc., using Stable Baselines3).
-Its goal is to maximize a cumulative reward signal over time.
+Its goal is to maximize a cumulative reward signal over time by entering and exiting both long and short positions.

--   **Decision Basis:** Decisions (Buy, Sell, Hold) are based on observing a sequence (`sequence_length`) of market features (e.g., OHLCV, technical indicators).
-The agent learns patterns and correlations within these features to predict profitable actions.
+-   **Decision Basis:** Decisions (Hold, Go Long, Go Short, Close Position) are based on observing a sequence (`sequence_length`) of market features (e.g., OHLCV, technical indicators) *plus* the agent's current position state (Flat, Long, or Short) and normalized entry price.
 -   **Action Space:**
+    -   `Hold`: Maintain the current position (Long, Short, or Flat).
-    -   `Buy`: Enter a long position using a fixed fraction (`max_position`) of the current cash balance.
+    -   `Go Long`: Enter a long position using a fraction (`max_position`) of the current *cash balance*, only if currently Flat.
-    -   `Sell`: Exit the *entire* current long position.
+    -   `Go Short`: Enter a short position, typically sized based on a fraction (`max_position`) of the current *cash balance* (simulating margin implicitly), only if currently Flat.
-    -   `Hold`: Maintain the current position (either cash or holding shares).
+    -   `Close Position`: Exit the current Long or Short position to return to Flat.
--   **Observation:** The agent directly observes market features but *not* its current portfolio value, balance, or shares held.
-This information is used internally for reward calculation and portfolio updates but doesn't directly influence the policy network's input at each step.
+-   **Observation:** The agent observes market features, its position type (-1, 0, 1), and a normalized representation of its entry price relative to the current price.
+It does *not* directly observe its absolute balance or portfolio value in the standard configuration.

 ## Key Risk Management Mechanisms

-Risk is primarily managed through a combination of explicit parameters and the structure of the reward function:
+Risk is managed through explicit parameters, the environment structure, and the reward function:

 1.  **Position Sizing (`max_position`):**
-    -   This is a critical risk control.
-It limits the capital allocated to any single 'Buy' action to a fraction of the available balance (e.g., default might be 1.0, meaning full balance, or a smaller fraction like 0.5).
-    -   It prevents catastrophic loss from a single bad trade by limiting exposure.
+    -   Limits the capital (if going long) or the *value* of the assets borrowed (if going short) relative to the current balance when *entering* a position.
+    -   This helps prevent excessive leverage or exposure on any single trade entry.

 2.  **Transaction Costs (`transaction_fee`):**
-    -   A realistic transaction fee (e.g., 0.00075 or 0.075% for Binance Spot) is applied to both buy and sell actions.
+    -   A realistic fee is applied when *entering* a long/short position and when *closing* a position.
-    -   This implicitly discourages overly frequent trading (scalping) which can erode profits and might indicate noisy/unreliable signals.
-    -   The `fee_penalty_weight` in the reward function explicitly penalizes these costs.
+    -   Discourages hyperactive trading.
+The `fee_penalty_weight` in the reward explicitly penalizes these costs relative to portfolio value.

-3.  **Reward Function Shaping:** The reward function is designed to balance profit-seeking with risk aversion:
+3.  **Reward Function Shaping:** Balances profit-seeking with risk aversion:
-    -   **`drawdown_penalty_weight`:** Directly penalizes the agent if its current portfolio value drops below the historical maximum portfolio value achieved during the episode.
-This encourages capital preservation and discourages significant drawdowns.
-A higher weight increases risk aversion.
-    -   **`sharpe_reward_weight`:** Rewards the agent based on the Sharpe ratio calculated over a rolling window (`sharpe_window`).
-This promotes achieving returns that are high relative to the volatility (risk) taken, encouraging risk-adjusted performance.
-    -   **`consistency_penalty_weight`:** Penalizes the agent for rapidly flipping between buy and sell actions within a short period (`consistency_threshold`).
-This discourages erratic behavior and encourages holding positions for a reasonable duration, potentially filtering out noise.
+    -   **`drawdown_penalty_weight`:** Penalizes drops from the peak portfolio value (calculated considering both long and short PnL).
+Encourages capital preservation.
+    -   **`sharpe_reward_weight`:** Rewards higher risk-adjusted returns based on portfolio value volatility.
+Promotes smoother equity curves.
-    -   **`trade_penalty_weight`:** Applies a small, fixed penalty for *any* trade (buy or sell).
-This can further discourage excessive trading if `transaction_fee` alone isn't sufficient.
+    -   **`trade_penalty_weight`:** Applies a fixed penalty for *entering* a long or short trade.
+Can further discourage excessive entries.
+    -   **`idle_penalty_weight`:** Penalizes staying *Flat* (holding only cash) for too many consecutive steps (`idle_threshold`).
+Encourages market participation.

+4.  **Short Position Mechanics:**
+    -   **Implicit Margin:** The environment allows shorting based on `max_position` * balance, but doesn't explicitly model margin calls or liquidation based on balance depletion *while holding the short*.
+Risk is primarily managed by the PnL calculation affecting portfolio value and triggering the drawdown penalty/termination.
+    -   **Buy-to-Cover Check:** The agent *cannot* close a short position if its current balance is insufficient to buy back the shares at the current market price plus fees.
+This prevents the balance from going negative due to short losses exceeding available cash but can lead to the agent getting "stuck" in a losing short if not managed by other reward components or termination conditions.

+5.  **Episode Termination on Drawdown:** The episode automatically terminates if the portfolio drawdown exceeds a defined threshold (e.g., 50%), limiting potential losses within a single run.

 ## Risk-Seeking Elements (and Controls)

-While managing risk, the agent must also take positions to generate profit:

--   **Profit Focus (`portfolio_change_weight`, `profit_bonus_weight`):** These reward components directly encourage increasing portfolio value and realizing profits on trades.
-They are the primary drivers for entering positions.
+-   **Profit Focus (`portfolio_change_weight`, `profit_bonus_weight`):** These components reward increasing portfolio value and realizing profits on *closed* trades (both long and short).
--   **Benchmark Comparison (`benchmark_reward_weight`):** Encourages the agent to outperform a simple buy-and-hold strategy, potentially leading it to take trades even in sideways markets if it anticipates short-term gains.
--   **Exploration (`exploration_bonus_weight`, RL algorithm):** During training, exploration mechanisms (like epsilon-greedy for DQN or stochasticity in PPO/SAC policies, plus the explicit `exploration_bonus_weight`) encourage the agent to try different actions, including potentially suboptimal or risky ones, to discover better strategies.
-This exploration naturally decreases as training progresses.
+-   **Exploration:** RL algorithms naturally explore during training, which can involve taking risks.

 ## Configurability

-The overall risk profile is **highly configurable**.
-The default values in `train_config.json` define a baseline, but altering parameters via command-line arguments significantly changes the agent's behavior:
--   Increasing `max_position` increases potential profit/loss per trade.
--   Increasing `drawdown_penalty_weight` or `sharpe_reward_weight` makes the agent more conservative.
--   Increasing `portfolio_change_weight` makes the agent more aggressive in seeking portfolio growth.
--   Adjusting `consistency_threshold` and `idle_threshold` influences trading frequency.
+The risk profile remains highly configurable through `train_config.json` and command-line arguments, adjusting the weights of different reward components and the `max_position` size.

 ## Limitations & Assumptions

--   **Slippage:** The model only accounts for fixed `transaction_fee`.
-It does not model market impact or variable slippage based on trade size or market volatility.
+-   **Slippage:** Still only models fixed `transaction_fee`.
--   **Liquidity:** Assumes trades can always be executed at the recorded 'close' price for the interval.
+-   **Liquidity:** Assumes trades execute at the interval's 'close' price.
+-   **Margin/Liquidation:** Shorting mechanics are simplified; no explicit margin calls or forced liquidations beyond the insufficient balance check when closing.
--   **Catastrophic Events:** The model learns from the provided data and may not be robust to "black swan" events or market conditions entirely dissimilar to its training data.
+-   **Catastrophic Events:** Still vulnerable to events outside the training data distribution.
--   **No Shorting:** The current environment only permits long positions (Buy, Sell, Hold).
+-   **Single Asset:** Only trades one asset pair.

 ## Summary

-The agent's strategy is to identify profitable trading opportunities based on learned patterns in market features.
-Risk is managed through fixed position sizing, transaction cost awareness, and a reward function explicitly penalizing drawdowns, volatility (via Sharpe), and excessive/erratic trading, while still rewarding profit generation.
-The balance between risk aversion and profit-seeking is heavily influenced by the chosen configuration parameters.
+The agent learns a bidirectional strategy to identify profitable long and short opportunities based on market features and its current position.
+Risk is managed via position sizing at entry, transaction costs, reward penalties for drawdowns and excessive entry frequency, reward bonuses for risk-adjusted returns (Sharpe), and episode termination on high drawdown.
+The ability to short introduces new risk dimensions (e.g., theoretically unlimited loss, though capped by episode structure and balance checks), managed implicitly through portfolio value calculations and reward shaping.
+The specific risk appetite is tunable via configuration.